Faruk Can Genç

-Faruk Can Genç (born 16 February 2000) is a Turkish professional footballer who plays as a defender for Giresunspor.
+Faruk Can Genç (born 16 February 2000) is a Turkish professional footballer who plays as a defender for Bandırmaspor.

 Career

 A youth product of Trabzonspor since the age of 13, Genç signed a professional contract with them in 2019.
-He made his professional debut for Trabzonspor in a 1-0 Süper Lig win over Başakşehir on 19 February 2021.
+He made his professional debut for Trabzonspor in a 1–0 Süper Lig win over Başakşehir on 19 February 2021.
 On 7 September 2021 he joined Ümraniyespor on a season long loan.
 On 16 August 2022, he moved to Ankara Keçiörengücü on a season long loan.

 His loan was cut short and on 9 September 2022, Genç signed with Giresunspor.

 International career

 Genç is a youth international for Turkiye, having played for the Turkey U18s in 2018.